Providers

 Local Container Provider

-• changing internal/providers/localcontainer.
+• change internal/providers/localcontainer.

-Local Container is an SSH lease provider for Linux containers on the local machine.
-Crabbox uses the configured Docker-compatible CLI to start a labeled container, publish its SSH port on loopback, syncs the current checkout into the container over SSH, runs the command, and removes the container on stop.
+Local Container is an SSH-lease provider that runs leases as Linux containers on the local machine.
+Crabbox starts a labeled container through the configured Docker-compatible CLI, publishes the container's SSH port on loopback, syncs the current checkout into the container over SSH, runs the command with the normal SSH executor, and removes the container on stop.
+Everything stays on the machine running the CLI β€” there is no coordinator involvement.

-• you want a zero-cloud Linux smoke path;
+• a zero-cloud Linux smoke path;

-Use AWS, Azure, Google Cloud, Hetzner, Proxmox, or another remote provider when you need stronger host separation, larger capacity, cross-OS coverage, coordinator-backed portal desktops, shared team infrastructure, or provider-owned cleanup.
+Use a remote provider β€” AWS, Azure, Google Cloud, Hetzner, Proxmox, or static SSH β€” when you need stronger host separation, larger capacity, cross-OS coverage, coordinator-backed portal desktops, shared team infrastructure, or provider-owned cleanup.

-#Quick Start
+#Quick start

 docker info